syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/custom-resource-generator.md

 ## Import previously generated settings into the CRG

 To add more controls or upgrade the latest Syncfusion ASP.NET Core library resources, it is not necessary to generate it from the scratch in the CRG.
-Just import the old **import.json** file and made the changes, then download it again from the CRG application.
+Just import the old **import.json** file and make the changes, then download it again from the CRG application.

 Refer to the following steps to import previous **import.json** file in the CRG.